Dish-bearers and butlers in Anglo-Saxon England: Status

 Dish-bearers and butlers had a high status in the hierarchy of the court.
 The offices were held by thegns, who were the third lay rank of the aristocracy.
 To be a thegn, a man had to at least be a substantial local landowner, and he could be a major magnate owning estates in several counties.
 He would be expected to perform military and administrative functions.
 A few were promoted to ealdorman, the top level of the lay aristocracy below the king.
 According to the historian Simon Keynes, "collectively, the thegns were the very fabric of social and political order".
 Kings and ealdormen could exploit their positions, "but in the final analysis it was the thegns who counted".

 The order of attestations in charters was an indication of status, and dish-bearers and butlers usually attested charters above ordinary thegns.
 In King Eadred's will, the discðegne, hræglðegne and biriele are listed immediately after the ealdormen and bishops.
 No dish-bearer or butler witnessed charters of two successive kings with mention of his office, suggesting that his position was a personal one which ended with the king's death.
-The butler and dish-bearer of Edith, wife of Edward the Confessor, remained with her when the King died rather than moving to serve the new queen.
+The butler and dish-bearer of Edith, wife of Edward the Confessor, remained close to her when the King died and did not move to serve the new queen.